commtech/fscc-linux/README.md

 Purging transmit and receive data has not changed.
 Continue using `FSCC_PURGE_TX` and `FSCC_PURGE_RX`.

-For more information on these ioctl's see section XII.

 Getting the frame status has now been designed to be configurable.
 In the 1.x driver you would always have the frame status appended to your data on a read.
 In the 2.x driver this can be toggled, and defaults to not appending the status to the data.

-For more information on the ioctl's to toggle this feature see section X.

 Changing the clock frequency is basically the same but the data structure and ioctl name are different.